Gudivada: Public transport

 The primary modes of intra-city public transport are auto rickshaws and taxis.
 Apart from these, other means of transport are cars, motorcycles, cycle rickshaws, and bicycles.
 The Gudivada bus station and Gudivada Junction railway station are the major transport infrastructure for road and rail transport.

 Road

 The city has a total road length of 164.00 km.
 The national and state highways that pass through the city include, NH 165–connecting Kathipudi and Pamarru;.

 Rail

 Gudivada Junction railway station is the major railway junction in Krishna district and one of the fourteen B–category stations in the Vijayawada railway division of South Coast Railway zone.

 Air

-Gudivada which falls under Andhra Pradesh Capital Region is served by NTR Amaravati International airport at Gannavaram, which is just 37 km away.
+Gudivada which falls under Andhra Pradesh Capital Region is served by Vijayawada International airport at Gannavaram, which is 37 km away.

 Education

 The primary and secondary school education is imparted by government, aided and private schools, under the School Education Department of the state.
 The medium of instruction followed by different schools are English, Telugu.

 The private aided colleges are, ANR college and KT Reddy women's college.
 There are eleven other unaided private colleges for undergraduate and postgraduate education.
 One-fourth of the passed out school children will enroll for college education.
 There are colleges for vocational courses such as, Gudivada Vocational Junior College and St.Johns Vocational Junior College; industrial training centres include, Gudivada Industrial Training Centre, Government Industrial Training Institute for Girls.
 It is home for Regional Research Institute for Homeopathy.